Think beyond the living room

 In a world where the next iPhone product is eagerly anticipated, who are Britain’s answer to the likes of Steve Jobs?
 There should be investment in a platform for inventors and programmes to encourage more young women to get into the sciences.
 Research and funding could go into providing an accessible, affordable space travel program.
 The BBC should create a channel that exists both ‘on the box’ and beyond the box.
 What happens when a channel becomes more than just a television channel and begins to evolve and intersect the lives of its users?
 Orwellian?
 Possibly but it’s also potentially quite an interesting concept to explore.

-Irenosen Okojie (@IrenosenOkojie) is a writer, curator and arts project manager64 – Vote for this idea if you like it
+Irenosen Okojie (@IrenosenOkojie) is a writer, curator and arts project manager

 Why vote?
 We will feed in readers' favourite ideas to the government's consultation on the future of the BBC, and profile them heavily in the media.
 We believe the debate over the BBC's future is too narrow and focused on cuts - it's missing strong, positive ideas about what public broadcasting can and should be.
 By voting, you can have your say on what those ideas should be - and if you've got your own, share them with us→